fabientownsend/fabientownsend.github.io/_posts/2016-09-23-exception-control-flow.markdown

 When does it seem legitimate to *tell* or to *ask*?

-The most obvious situation where you need to tell or even yield, is when the user of your method can't have access to your code and you need to tell them that they misused your method.
+The most obvious situation where you need to tell, is when the user of your method can't have access to your code and you need to tell them that they misused your method.